 September 2018 – $570,000 awarded to four organizations

 Committee Chair: Lori J. Bertman, President and CEO of the Baton Rouge- based Irene W. and C.B.
 Pennington Foundation.
-Lori is the Co-Founder and Chairman of the Board of CDP.
+Lori is the Co-Founder and former Chairman of the Board of CDP.

 Michael Corley, Senior Consultant, Administration, The Patterson Foundation

 Robert “Bob” McFalls, President and CEO, Florida Philanthropic Network